 We make a ton of training videos for our staff and other PTs around the world.
-Occasionally we share them on our blog so those suffering needlessly can see how our hands-on physical therapy helps others to get back to the active lifestyles they want and deserve.
+We sometimes share them on our blog so those in pain can see how quickly our hands-on physical therapy can help provide relief so patients can get back to the active lifestyles they want and deserve.

 Next, I’m going to do a general mobilization.
 There might be some pops.
-But I’m not going to be thrusting going for pops.
+But I’m not going to be thrusting and going for pops.
 I’m just trying to gently move this area.
-Inform the patient of this and ask them to let you know if it hurts at any point.
+Inform the patient of this, and ask them to let you know if it hurts at any point.

 Let the patient lie on their back.
-Don’t let their arms crossed at the forearms because we’re pushing and putting pressure through the arms so that can hurt them if crossed like that.
+Don’t let their arms cross at the forearms because we’re pushing and putting pressure through the arms, so that can hurt them if they’re crossed like that.
 So you place one elbow under the other.
-The patient must relax back over my hand.
+The patient must relax their back over my hand.
 Ask her to breathe in and out, relaxing gently.”